Practical Knowledge Modelling: Ontology Development 101

 Chances are we've probably all at some point been faced with situations where we wished there was a quicker, more effective, way of capturing and representing knowledge so that it makes sense to human beings and computers.
 Knowledge modelling (or technically speaking, ontology modelling) is about the tools and techniques for capturing and representing knowledge.
 A knowledge model (a.k.a. ontology) is, basically, a representation that provides a basis for sharing meaning about some subject matter.

-There are a great many uses of knowledge modelling from Artificial Intelligence to the Semantic Web, natural language processing, controlled vocabularies, reference models used in business analysis, engineering and heaps more.
+There are a great many uses of knowledge modelling from Artificial Intelligence to the Semantic Web, natural language processing, augmented controlled vocabularies & thesauri, reference models used in business analysis, engineering and heaps more.
 In this course, you'll learn how to go about modelling knowledge from a practical perspective, which means that in addition to getting an appreciation of the context of knowledge modelling, you'll also be expected to get your hands dirty!
-So, we'll be looking at applying different methods for understanding how to compose knowledge models.
+So, we'll be looking at applying different methods for building knowledge models.
 These methods include graphical as well as formal computer-aided techniques.

 This course is for people who care about knowledge sharing and making knowledge a true asset to support knowledge management, systems interoperability, intelligent information architecture, best practice knowledge capture, and many more.

 - Data-oriented professionals with an interest in machine-interpretable methods for knowledge capture and sharing

 - Individuals who operate in areas like information and knowledge management, business analysis, enterprise architecture, information systems, etc.